aplteam/Tatin/docs/FirstStepsWithTatin.md

 Note that because packages which share the same group and name but have different major version numbers are considered to be different packages, the major version number is part of the list.

-I> If you wonder why that is then please read the document discussing [Semantic Versioning](./SemanticVersioning.html).
+I> If you wonder why that is, then please read the document discussing [Semantic Versioning](./SemanticVersioning.html).

 ## Consuming packages